kasteway/Random_Forests/README.md

  **Number of Trees (n_estimators -> Default = 100):**
     This is perhaps the most important hyperparameter for a Random Forest.
 It specifies the number of trees in the forest.
 More trees usually mean better performance but also longer training time.

-**Bootstrap Samples (bootstrap):**
-     This parameter decides whether or not to use bootstrap sampling when building trees.
-Bootstrap sampling means randomly selecting a subset of the data with replacement for training each tree.
-This is typically set to   `true in Random Forests.

-**Maximum Features (max_features):**
+**Maximum Features (max_features  -> Default = 'auto'):**
    This parameter determines the maximum number of features that are considered for splitting a node.
 It can be set as a number, a percentage, or different heuristics like 'sqrt' or 'log2'.
 In a single Decision Tree,  usually, all features are considered for splitting a node, but in a Random Forest, limiting the number of features can lead to more diverse trees and reduce overfitting.
 Recommend: Start with sqrt(number of features) then use a grid search for other possible values

+**Bootstrap Samples (bootstrap -> Default =TRUE):**
+     This parameter decides whether or not to use bootstrap sampling when building trees.
+Bootstrap sampling means randomly selecting a subset of the data(rows from the data) with replacement for training each tree.
+This means, we are taking a subset of the features & a subset of the rows of data AKA Bootstrapped.
+This helps reduce correlation betwen trees because each tree is trained on a different subset of features and rows of data.

-**Out-of-Bag Error (oob_score):**
+**Out-of-Bag Error (oob_score -> Default =FALSE):**
      This is a method for estimating the generalization accuracy of the Random Forest.
 It uses the bootstrap samples not included in the training of each tree (the 'out-of-bag' samples) to estimate the model's performance.
 This is unique to     Random Forests and isn't a concept in a single Decision Tree.

-**Minimum Samples for Splitting (min_samples_split):**
+**Minimum Samples for Splitting (min_samples_split -> Default =2):**
     While this is also a hyperparameter for Decision Trees, it often plays a more crucial role in Random Forests because it affects each tree in the forest and thus has a compounded effect.
+This means that a node will be split if it contains 2 or more samples.

-**Minimum Samples for a Leaf Node (min_samples_leaf):**
+**Minimum Samples for a Leaf Node (min_samples_leaf -> Default =1):**
-    Similar to min_samples_split, this parameter can have a more pronounced effect in Random Forests.
+    This setting allows each leaf node to have as few as 1 sample.

 ---